apache/mxnet/example/distributed_training-horovod/README.md

 **Note**: Open MPI 3.1.3 has an issue that may cause hangs.
 It is recommended to downgrade to Open MPI 3.1.2 or upgrade to Open MPI 4.0.0.

+## On Kubernetes

+Distributed MXNet jobs with Horovod can be submitted to a Kubernetes cluster via [Kubeflow MPI Operator](https://github.com/kubeflow/mpi-operator).
+Please refer to [this example](https://github.com/kubeflow/mpi-operator/tree/master/examples/mxnet) for details, including the Dockerfile with all the dependencies mentioned in previous sections, distributed training Python script based on Horovod, and the YAML configuration file that can be used for submitting a job on a Kubernetes cluster.

 # Usage